Mike Reeves, ASE Master Technician · Last reviewed June 25, 2026

 overall_diameter_in = rim_diameter_in + (2 × section_height_mm / 25.4)

-For flotation tires (33x12.50R15), the first number IS the overall diameter in inches — no math needed.
-The 12.50 is the tread width and the 15 is the rim, but the height is given to you directly.
+Flotation sizes skip the math.
+On a 33x12.50R15, the first number is the overall diameter in inches — 33.0".
+The 12.50 is the tread width and the 15 is the rim.
+That's why off-roaders talk in "33s," "35s," and "37s": the size already tells you the height.

-Circumference and revs per mile
+Step 3 — circumference and revs per mile

 circumference_in = π × overall_diameter_in